Essay Series

 Hope is not denial.
 It is design.

-There will be fights over ownership, law, education, culture, platform control, public capacity, and the meaning of contribution.
+There will be fights — over ownership, law, education, culture, platform control, and the meaning of contribution.
 Some institutions will rot before better ones are built.
-Some actors will use AI to centralize power, intensify surveillance, cheapen labor, and flood society with synthetic junk.
-That road is open already.
-So is another one.
+Some actors will use AI to centralize power, intensify surveillance, hollow out small operators, and flood society with synthetic junk.

-A society in which more people can own something, build something, care for someone, belong somewhere, and spend less of their one life doing tasks that never justified a human soul.
+The vision is concrete: a society where more people can own something, build something, care for someone, belong somewhere, and spend less of their one life doing tasks that never deserved a human soul.